vita-epfl/monoloco/README.md

 The best average value for comparison can be created running `python src/main.py eval --geometric`

 #### Evaluation
 First the model preprocess the joints starting from json annotations predicted from pifpaf, runs the model and save the results in txt file with format comparable to other baseline.
 Then the model performs evaluation.

 The following graph is obtained running:
-`python3 src/main.py eval --dataset kitti --model data/models/base_model.pickle`
+`python3 src/main.py eval --dataset kitti --run_kitti --model data/models/monoloco-190513-1437.pkl
+--dir_ann <folder containing pifpaf annotations of KITTI images>`
 ![kitti_evaluation](docs/results.png)